r3dact3d/AAP-2.5-Containerized-on-AWS/README.md

 ## Summary

-- Linux EC2 instance is running on AWS and is publicly accessible.
+- RHEL EC2 instance is running on AWS and is publicly accessible.
 - AWS infra and instance is configured with an Terraform.
-- The playbook installs a PHP web server and a landing page that says "Welcome to Blinker19!"
+- GitHub Actions workflow with automatically create a Plan on a Pull Request
-- The playbook code is stored in a publicly accessible Git repository.
+- GitHub Actions workflow will automatically apply infra changes on a Pull Request Merge

 ## Architecture Diagram